I want to take a step back this week and talk about a much broader theme that McKeown writes on.

 The result is rarely successful.
 (And I only say rarely because I don’t like the word never).

 My interactions with my kiddos are half-ass and shallow.
 They become an unintended interruption instead of a much cherished joy in my life.
-The mushroom cutter ends up with an injury that may or may not be related to cutting mushrooms.
-And the baby finds an opportunity to toss my yarns across the room.
+The mushroom cutter ends up with an injury, that may or may not be related to cutting mushrooms.
+And the baby finds an opportunity to toss my yarn across the room.